Pilgrim Park

 Overview

 Pilgrim Park is a 1.5 acre neighborhood park located off Verle Avenue, just west of Platt Road in the southeast corner of the city.
 View the Ann Arbor Parks and Nature Areas map for location context.
 An asphalt path, flanked by rows of tall honeylocust trees, leads into the park from Verle Avenue.
-The park contains a playground with a game court, picnic area, a small grassy field area for pickup games, bike racks and a drinking fountain.
+The park contains a playground with a game court, a picnic area, a small grassy field area for pickup games, bike racks and a drinking fountain.

 Park Notices